-Step 10 - Install Spiegler Stainless brake line
+Step 6 - Install Spiegler Stainless brake line

 - With the banjo bolt end of the line towards the caliper and the steering wheel straight ahead, slide the grommet into factory bracket on spindle. - Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
 Hand-thread the bolt into the inlet port on the caliper.
-Torque the banjo bolt with a 14mm socket to 18-22 ft.-lbs. - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
-Hand-tighten the hard line fitting into the Spiegler line.
+Torque the banjo bolt with a 14mm socket to 18 lb-ft. - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
+Handtighten the hard line fitting into the Spiegler line.
 Use the 11mm line wrench to tighten the connection.
 Do not overtighten.
 Just make sure the connection is snug and leak free. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
 If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
 See brake line packaging for instructions.

-Step 11 - Install brake pads (DO NOT SKIP THIS STEP)
+Step 7 - Install brake pads (DO NOT SKIP THIS STEP)

 - Slide the included AP Racing brake pads into the calipers.
 They should fit snugly, but you should not have to hammer them in.
-Make sure the pads sit flush with the top of the disc and do not over hang or ride low on the disc face.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - If you purchased the optional pad retention kit, please install per the diagram below. - Using a 6mm hex wrench, reinstall the pad retention bolts.
-Torque to 11ft./lbs.
+Pads should sit flush with the top edge of the disc and not over hang or ride low on the disc face.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolts removed in Step 7 above.
+Torque to 11 lb-ft. - Install the pad rattle clips by inserting the protrusions on the clip into the recesses in the pad wear plates on the caliper as shown.
+Clip the flared end onto the bridge tube.

-Step 12 - Repeat this procedure on the other side of the vehicle
+Step 8 - Repeat this procedure on the other side of the vehicle

-Step 13 - Bleed the brake system
+Step 9 - Bleed the brake system

-For use with our system, Essex recommends AP Racing R3 brake fluid or AP Racing R4 brake fluid.
+For use with our system, Essex recommends AP Racing Super 600 brake fluid or AP Racing PRF brake fluid.
 Both are always in stock and available through Essex and our distributors.
 We recommend purchasing three bottles (standard 500ml size) of your preferred fluid to complete the installation.

 The goal of bleeding the brakes is to remove all of the old fluid from the system, replacing it with your new fluid.
 With a single brake fluid reservoir (which your car has), fluid in the front and the rear of the car will mix.
 You therefore need to bleed all four corners of the car.
 The caliper bleeding sequence is to start with the corner of the car furthest from the master cylinder (mc), and work your way closer to the mc: Passenger rear, driver rear, passenger front, driver front.
-The proper bleeding sequence is the lower bleed screw, followed by the upper bleed screw.
-Use a 7/16"/11mm box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).
+For fixed calipers with two bleed screws, the proper bleeding sequence is the inboard bleed screw (closest to the engine), followed by the outboard bleed screw (closest to the wheel face).
+Use a 7/16" box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).